-Not only does the child face these challenges, but parents do as well.
-Overcoming these feelings isn’t always easy, but it can be accomplished by following some simple guidelines for both the parent and the child.
+Overcoming these feelings isn’t always easy, but it can be done by following some simple guidelines for both parents and their children.

 Familiarize Your Child With the Situation